Timothy McGee: Characterization

 During the first few seasons, McGee was portrayed as timid and inexperienced.
-In the Season 3 episode "Probie", he was visibly shaken after killing his first suspect, even though it was in self-defense and his teammates backed him in the subsequent investigation.
+In the season-three episode "Probie", he was visibly shaken after killing his first suspect, though it was in self-defense and his teammates backed him in the subsequent investigation.
 When questioned about McGee's guilt, Gibbs commented that McGee "doesn't know how to lie".
-His character was almost entirely altered by episode 6.12 "Caged", evolving into a bolder and more assertive character.
+His character was almost entirely altered by the season-six episode "Caged", evolving into a bolder and more assertive character.
+Critics such as Loopers Alex G were still commenting on this personality change as late as 2022.
+McGee's voice also changed around this time, becoming lower and more raspy.
+Fans noted that this could be because of the attempt to portray his character as darker and cooler, but Murray also lost about 25 pounds between seasons, which can also cause voice changes.
+In 2023, Murray himself commented on the growth of the character, noting that he had spoken to the writers early in the series about incorporating such an evolution as the series progressed.

-Following Gibbs' brief retirement and Tony's subsequent promotion he becomes the senior field agent.
+Following Gibbs' brief retirement and Tony's subsequent promotion, he becomes the senior field agent.
 He takes on the role very seriously, gaining Tony's respect.
 Tony later stops calling him "Probie" and starts calling him "Tim".
 He is shown to be very protective of his younger sister, Sarah, especially when she shows up after apparently committing a murder.
-He hides the case from his team to protect her while simultaneously launching an investigation into the case in the episode "Twisted Sister".
+He hides the case from his team to protect her, while simultaneously launching an investigation into the case in the episode "Twisted Sister".

 Appearance

-Timothy McGee has green eyes and brownish-blond hair.
-He was overweight until the end of season 6; during the seventh season, he was shown to be losing weight.
+Timothy McGee has green eyes and brown hair.
+He was overweight until the end of season six; during the seventh season, he was shown to be losing weight.
 When DiNozzo pesters him about it, McGee replies that he has lost 15 pounds.
-McGee's weight loss led to speculation that Sean Murray, the actor who portrays McGee, was ill; in October 2010 Murray, via his Twitter account, explained that it was a deliberate weight loss via dieting, consuming only organic food and abstaining from alcohol and sugar.
+McGee's weight loss led to speculation that Sean Murray, the actor who portrays McGee, was ill; in October 2010 Murray, via his Twitter account, explained that it was a deliberate weight loss by dieting, consuming only organic food, and abstaining from alcohol and sugar.
 Murray has lost 25 pounds.

-In his initial appearances, McGee always wore a suit, dress shirt and a necktie.
-From season 4, he stopped wearing neckties and adopted a slightly more open-collar look.
-From season 7, he began frequently wearing leather jackets and bomber jackets over his shirt.
-For the first 14 seasons, McGee had a clean-shaven appearance; during his time being held hostage in Paraguay between seasons 14 and 15, he grew a beard, which he has since kept since his return to NCIS.
+In his initial appearances, McGee always wore a suit, dress shirt, and necktie.
+From season four, he stopped wearing neckties and adopted a slightly more open-collar look.
+From season seven, he began frequently wearing leather jackets and bomber jackets over his shirt.
+For the first 14 seasons, McGee had a clean-shaven appearance; during his time being held hostage in Paraguay between seasons 14 and 15, he grew a goatee, which he has kept since his return to NCIS.